the-raspberry-pi-guy/nextage-PID-tuning/README.md

     * Looking into the "damping" field of the PR2 URDF -
       * Damping looks promising - added a damping term, with 0 friction to each joint, recalibrating PID gains
       * Have to edit the PID gains in the actual YAML file before editing them in the URDF.
 Rqt_reconfigure gains are not persistent over reboots of Gazebo

+* 24/04
+  * Meeting with Sethu - continue work on Nextage Gazebo tuning

+* 26/04
+  * Experimented again with the Nextage Open model.
+Still vibration issues, spinning on the spot etc. Odd that the old docs seem to show stable performance - perhaps due to older ROS/Ubuntu versions?